-Founded in 2012, Zapuni has assisted in the creation of 3 short movies.
+Founded in 2012, Zapuni LLC has assisted in the creation of 3 short movies.

-In 2013, team Zapuni produced two videos, Psychedelic Afternoon and Blossom.
-Psychedelic Afternoon brought together the music of David Byrne and Ryuichi Sakamoto with the animation artists Uruma Delvi.
-Blossom featured the song “Hoppípolla” by Sigur Rós combined with a touching anime created by Yutaka Yamamoto.
+In 2013 we were involved with two videos, Psychedelic Afternoon and Blossom.
+Psychedelic Afternoon brings together the music of David Bryne and Ryuichi Sakamoto with the animation artists Uruma Delvi, and Hoppípolla by Sigur Ros is the music behind a touching anime by Yutaka Yamamoto called Blossom.

-In 2014, Zapuni is thrilled to be bringing to the world By Your Side.
-The studio behind the globally popular character Domo-Kun, “Dwarf,” has created a stop-motion music video for Sade’s Grammy-nominated song.
+In 2014 we are thrilled to take part in bringing the world By Your Side.
+The makers of Domo-Kun, Dwarf have joined together to create a stop motion music video with Sade’s Grammy-nominated song.
 The video is dedicated to El Sistema Japan and their effort to support the children’s orchestra and chorus of Soma, Fukushima.

-A girl is playing the piano for her friends when their room starts to shake.
-After the earthquake, they rebuild their lives little by little, longing for the girl to return.Launch Project
+A girl and her friends are playing the piano when the room starts to shake.
+Little by little, they rebuild their lives after earthquake longing for the girl to return.Launch Project

 Seiji is tormented by horrible tsunami-flashback dreams, but one night he wakes up and his beloved grandfather has appeared.
 With a strum of his grandfather’s guitar, Seiji is transported to a colorful, slightly strange, psychedelic world and finally manages to have a good dream.Launch Project